 If the entire construction is funded from sales and deposits, the whole project is at risk if sales dry up.
 Developers may also invite investors to enter the project early for a discount, to obtain seed money to get the ball rolling.

-“Developers rely now on upfront payments from off -plan sales more than before the crisis,” says Alice Watson-Smith from Fine & Country in Cannes.
+“Developers rely now on upfront payments from off -plan sales more than before the crisis,” says Alice Watson-Smith from Fine and Country Cannes.
 “The larger and more established developers still have the capacity to proceed on schedule, even if sales are slow.
 It is a very good reason to look closely at the developer's record.
 Delivery date is very important to buyers, and the last thing a buyer needs is to have the date delayed, again and again in some cases.”

 Rental guarantees usually work in one of two ways.
 One, you overpay for the property, so the rental guarantee is your own money drip-feed back to you over the stated period.